Stefinkunii/Stefinkunii/README.md

 I'm passionate about Artificial Intelligence and Machine Learning.
-I'm currently working on real-world projects like a **Diabetes Prediction System using Flask & ML, and I'm continuously learning and growing through hands-on coding.
+I'm currently working on real-world projects, such as a Diabetes Prediction System using Flask & ML, and I'm continuously learning and growing through hands-on coding.

 ## 🔧 Tech Stack
 - Languages: Python, C++